Attacks on Science-Based Safeguards in Congress: Endangering a Century of Progress

 On the surface, these bills appeal to principles everyone supports: transparency, accountability, integrity.
 But a close look at their provisions reveals their real purpose—to weigh agencies down with red tape and pointless hurdles that will make effective enforcement of the law impossible.

-The Regulatory Accountability Act would impose more than 70 new requirements that agencies must follow in updating or creating new rules.
+The Regulatory Accountability Act (RAA) would impose more than 70 new requirements that agencies would have to follow in updating or creating new rules.
 Among other things, the act requires that when weighing different regulatory options, agencies must default to the option with the lowest costs to business, rather than the option that will best protect the public.
 It also gives the White House Office of Management and Budget the power to override independent scientific advice.

 The false premises driving anti-science legislation